IanField90/ianfield90.github.io/_posts/2017-08-31-Lake-District.md

 In classic last minute packing I filled my Brother's hand-me-down duffle bag with clothes for all eventualities.
 Far be it from me to determine whether or not I'd need shorts and flip-flops or full waterproofs.
 The weather up there is a little delayed as the seasons move at walking pace northwards.
 I woke up in good time for the early pick-up to avoid the traffic.
 My parents, having always struggled with navigating in the car to where I live, hadn't quite managed to pull up on my road, but rather at the end.
 A short walk later I was in the car feeling rather fresh with the early morning chill.

-We made good time travelling up to the first stop.
+We made good time travelling up to the first stop at Warrick service.
+I was definitely ready for some breakfast.

 Warrick and Lancaster services
 406 miles